-- 9 The parties agree that Acme Moving Labor qualifies for, and the Commission should grant, the Company's Application in the same manner it grants any other application for household goods carrier operating authority.
-The parties agree the Company's authority should be granted once the Company has satisfied the monetary obligations set out in the Settlement Agreement. - 10 The parties agree that the Company operated in violation of Commission laws and rules, and that a penalty is warranted for the Company's conduct.
+- The parties agree that Acme Moving Labor qualifies for, and the Commission should grant, the Company's Application in the same manner it grants any other application for household goods carrier operating authority.
+The parties agree the Company's authority should be granted once the Company has satisfied the monetary obligations set out in the Settlement Agreement. - The parties agree that the Company operated in violation of Commission laws and rules, and that a penalty is warranted for the Company's conduct.
 The parties agree that the Company should pay a \$1,000 penalty, and that the Company should issue a \$2,000 refund to a consumer who contacted the Commission about a move the Company conducted in October 2016.
-The Company will provide Staff with proof of payment once the refund is made. - 11 SUPPORTING NARRATIVE.
-The Supporting Narrative filed by the parties describes the scope of the underlying dispute, which concerns alleged violations of Commission laws and rules and the Company's Application for authority to operate as a household goods carrier. - 12 The Supporting Narrative describes the Company's structure as follows: Ms. Ball is the Company's owner and Mr. Jackson is the Company's operations manager.
-In September 2016, Staff sent a letter to the Company informing it of the need to obtain authority from the Commission prior to operating as a household goods carrier and that the Company must cease and desist those operations unless and until it obtained a permit. - 13 On September 29, 2016, the Company filed with the Commission an application for a household goods carrier permit.
+The Company will provide Staff with proof of payment once the refund is made. - SUPPORTING NARRATIVE.
+The Supporting Narrative filed by the parties describes the scope of the underlying dispute, which concerns alleged violations of Commission laws and rules and the Company's Application for authority to operate as a household goods carrier. - The Supporting Narrative describes the Company's structure as follows: Ms. Ball is the Company's owner and Mr. Jackson is the Company's operations manager.
+In September 2016, Staff sent a letter to the Company informing it of the need to obtain authority from the Commission prior to operating as a household goods carrier and that the Company must cease and desist those operations unless and until it obtained a permit. - On September 29, 2016, the Company filed with the Commission an application for a household goods carrier permit.
 On October 19, the Commission issued a Notice of Intent to Deny that application along with a notice of opportunity for hearing.
 The Company requested a hearing then subsequently withdrew its application. - On October 28, 2016, a consumer contacted Staff about a dispute with the Company.
-Following a brief investigation, the Commission instituted the special proceeding in Docket TV-161206. - 15 On February 17, 2017, the Company filed with the Commission its Application in Docket TV-170103.
+Following a brief investigation, the Commission instituted the special proceeding in Docket TV-161206. - On February 17, 2017, the Company filed with the Commission its Application in Docket TV-170103.
 The Supporting Narrative explains that Staff conducted a review of the Application, which included a background check for both Ms. Ball and Mr. Jackson.
-Staff recommended the Commission deny the Company's first application, filed in September 2016, because Mr. Jackson had an assault conviction within five years of the automatically disqualifies the Company from obtaining a permit, Staff's recommendation has changed.
+Staff recommended the Commission deny the Company's first application, filed in September 2016, because Mr. Jackson had an assault conviction within five years of the date of the application, which creates an automatic bar to obtaining a permit.
+Now that sufficient time has lapsed since Mr. Jackson's conviction so that it no longer automatically disqualifies the Company from obtaining a permit, Staff's recommendation has changed.